ainzs-evil-twin/ictf-Dec-2020/README.md

 - Zero width encoding for script kiddies
 - RSA with common n
 - RSA with p,q,r,s
-- john to get hash, but crackstation to solve
-- steghide
-- lsb variations
-- polyglots
 - Diffie Hellman key exchange
 - make use for putting large numbers in int
 - buffer overflow, overwrite args x86